 Button lights typically have only a few hours of useful light for close proximity tasks or illuminating an easy to follow path.
 Most button flashlight permit momentary on/off operation by squeezing the case, and most provide a way to “lock” the light on.
 Many of the locking mechanisms can accidentally get locked on when carried in a pocket using up the batteries.
 I think the Doug Ritter Photon made by Photonlight is the best button light made.
 It’s user interface is very good (easy to vary intensity and to select push-to-light mode, and the various strobes stay out of the way unless you need them).
 The primary down side is that the light falls off pretty quickly as indicated by the Photon Freedom’s runtime graph.

 Some ultralight backpackers seem to like the Petzl e-Lite, which is a headlamp powered by two coin batteries.
 Like the Photon Freedom, the light intensity falls off very quickly.
-I think a AAA powered flashlight with good regulation is nearly as small, significantly more useful, can can be significantly cheaper.
+I think a AAA powered flashlight with good regulation is nearly as small, significantly more useful, can can be significantly cheaper or one of the tiny USB rechargable keychain lights made by Nitecore and a number of other companies.

 Bicycle headlights are sometime mounted on the handlebars and sometimes mounted on the helmet.
 I prefer the handlebars because I see shadows being cast by obstacles that I might otherwise miss if the light was coming from the same angle as my eyes.
 The one advantage of a helmet-lamp is that it can shine in any direction you turn your head, not just in the direction your bicycle is going.